J-1 Exchange Visitors

 Food & Dining: Exchange Visitors, depending on if they are living on campus or off campus, can choose between a university meal plan, or can prepare their own meals.
 If you prefer to utilize the campus dining facilities, PLU Dining Dollars can be purchased.
 Please contact the Wang Center at (email@example.com) if you prefer this method.

-Living Arrangements: PLU has some housing available for Exchange Visitors in nearby apartment buildings.
-These one room apartments are for rent and have a small kitchen and bath.
-On-campus living arrangements are also available.
+Living Arrangements: On-campus living arrangements are available.
 Some of our past scholars have resided in Hong International Hall.
 Learn more about on-campus housing options.

 Transportation: The closest airport at PLU is Seattle-Tacoma International Airport.
 Airport pick-up service is convenient and available through Shuttle Express or Capital Aeroporter.
 A public transportation center is just 2 blocks from campus.
 To learn more about public transportation options, visit www.piercetransit.org.